What is Community Involvement?

 The success of a school is built on its reputation.

-While there is subjectivity, subjective or not, each review the parents see about the school helps them decide whether to enroll their children there.
+While there is subjectivity, subjective or not, each review the parents see about the school helps them decide whether to enrol their children there.

 Improve their practices